-The Board of Directors of ArcBest Corporation (the "Company"), acting on the recommendation of its Nominating/Corporate Governance Committee, has developed and adopted a set of corporate governance guidelines (the "Guidelines") to promote the functioning of the Board and its committees and to set forth a common set of expectations as to how the Board should perform its functions.
+The Board of Directors (the "Board") of ArcBest Corporation (the "Company"), acting on the recommendation of its Nominating/Corporate Governance Committee, has developed and adopted a set of corporate governance guidelines (the "Guidelines") to promote the functioning of the Board and its committees and to set forth a common set of expectations as to how the Board should perform its functions.
+Except as may be delegated by the Board, the Board shall, and will do all things that it determines to be necessary or appropriate to, administer the Guidelines, including, without limitation, interpreting the Guidelines, adopting such additional policies, rules or regulations that it determines to be necessary to implement, administer and interpret the Guidelines and defining terms not otherwise defined herein.